-- Have you had jobs?
-Who did you work for and what did you do?
+- Who have you worked for, and what jobs did you do?

 - What did you do to get through the difficult times in your life?

-- What trips or vacations do you remember?
-Which one was your favorite?
+- What trips or vacations do you remember, and which one was your favorite?